We Are Lady Parts: Critical reception

 Radhika Seth from Vogue described the series as a "riotous comedy that's unlike anything you've seen before"; they stated that it "hinges on a quintet of note-perfect performances".
 The Financial Times discussed that "progressive representations highlight a truth about being a modern-day Muslim: you can be both God-fearing and weed-smoking; disorderly and devotional.
 Far from a clash, these things reflect a cultural mish-mash of the tangled and contradictory parts of ourselves that make us delightfully, bafflingly human", and "We Are Lady Parts is among a wave of shows casting off stereotypes and at ease with complexity...
 The well-worn trope of oppressed Muslim women is nowhere to be seen among these tattooed, anarchic rebels, who are, nevertheless, practising Muslims.
 When they're not prostrating in prayer, they are ripping through provocative punk anthems such as 'Nobody's Gonna Honour Kill My Sister But Me'".
 The Guardian said: "We Are Lady Parts's writing is pleasingly knowing.
 By the end of the first few episodes, a litany of Muslim stereotypes have been poked fun at...
 What is particularly striking is how refreshingly cheerful it all is.
 The series is reminiscent of the Canadian sitcom Schitt's Creek and the joy it spread for showing a same-sex couple without the constant terror of homophobia...
 We Are Lady Parts does something that many diverse shows have not: it delivers on the potential of representation.
 In short, it actually is funny.
-And not in an "in-joke" way, but in the classic slapstick way of people falling over, and wry observations about the complexities of modern womanhood."
+And not in an "in-joke" way, but in the classic slapstick way of people falling over, and wry observations about the complexities of modern womanhood".

+Series 2 has a score of 98% on Rotten Tomatoes, based on 16 critics.
+On Metacritic, series 2 has a score of 84 out of 100 based on 10 reviews, once again indicating "universal acclaim".
+Rachael Healey of inews awarded the second series 4 stars out of 5, noting that "This series shifts further towards drama than the first".
+Ellen Jones of The Guardian, also awarded the follow-up series four stars, commenting "We Are Lady Parts strides into its second series with a combination of insouciant self-assurance and anarchic enthusiasm that is itself very punk".
+Benji Wilson of The Daily Telegraph gave the series a middling 3 stars, stating that "Formerly funny, brazen and buccaneering, this new series simply involves too many characters".